CPP-Net: Context-aware Polygon Proposal Network for Nucleus Segmentation: Experimental Setup

 \subsection{Implementation Details}

-On DSB2018 and BBBC006, we adopt a very similar U-Net backbone as that used in \cite{stardist} for CPP-Net to facilitate fair comparison.
+On DSB2018 and BBBC006v1, we adopt a very similar U-Net backbone as that used in \cite{stardist} for CPP-Net to facilitate fair comparison.
 This backbone includes three down-sampling blocks in its encoder and three up-sampling blocks in its decoder.
 The only change is that we replace all Batch Normalization (BN) layers \cite{batchnorm} with Group Normalization (GN) layers \cite{groupnorm}, since we use a small batch size of 1 for training.
 On PanNuke, we make two changes to this backbone.
 First, to ensure fair comparison with existing approaches \cite{hovernet}, we replace the encoder of this backbone with ResNet-50 \cite{resnet}, and initialize its weights with those pre-trained on ImageNet \cite{imagenet}.
 Second, we attach another decoder to classify nucleus types for each input image pixel.
-Loss functions for this decoder include the summation of the Cross Entropy loss and the Dice loss \cite{dice-loss}.
+Loss functions for this decoder include the sum of the Cross Entropy loss and the Dice loss \cite{dice-loss}.

-We adopt a deeper structure for the encoder-decoder model in the SAP loss.
-This model includes four down-sampling and four up-sampling blocks that are used to extract more high-level information.
-The other details of the architecture are the same as the U-Net backbone in CPP-Net, except that the encoder-decoder model does not utilize shortcuts.
+The architecture of the encoder-decoder model adopted in the SAP loss is very similar to the U-Net backbone in CPP-Net.
+To enable the SAP loss to extract more high-level information, we make two changes.
+First, we utilize a deeper structure that includes four down-sampling and four up-sampling blocks.
+Second, we remove shortcuts that usually passes low-level information from the encoder to decoder layers.

 The Adam algorithm \cite{adam} is employed for optimization.
-The initial learning rate is set to $1\times10^{-4}$, and is reduced through multiplying by 0.5 if the validation loss no longer reduces.
+The initial learning rate is set to $1\times10^{-4}$, and is reduced by multiplying it by 0.5 if the validation loss no longer reduces.
 The training process halts if the learning rate is reduced to less than $1\times10^{-7}$.
 We adopt online data augmentation of random rotation and horizontal flipping during training.
-As for the encoder-decoder model, we use the same training settings outlined as above, except that data augmentation is not employed.
+As for the encoder-decoder model in the SAP loss, we adopt the same data division protocol and use the same training settings outlined above, except that data augmentation is not employed.
+In the post-processing, the thresholds on the centroid probability map and semantic segmentation map are set to 0.4 and 0.5, respectively.
+The IoU threshold for the NMS step is set to 0.5.